Vicky Kaushal: Off-screen work

-Charity work

 Kaushal is also active in charity work and supports a number of causes associated with environmental protection and women's rights.
 He appeared alongside other celebrities in a music video, produced by the United Nations and the Ministry of Environment, Forest and Climate Change to spread awareness regarding air pollution.
 He also lent his support to a 2018 Radio City initiative to help with environmental and infrastructure issues in Mumbai and spent a day filling potholes.
 Kaushal was one of the speakers at the 2018 edition of We The Women festival by journalist Barkha Dutt and UN Women for women’s empowerment where he spoke in support of the MeToo movement in India.
 In 2019, he participated in the fourth edition of the Nashik Marathon for gender equality and women's safety.

 Kaushal extended his support to a football training program for children belonging to low-income families named "Just For Kicks" in 2017.
 In 2019, he visited sepoys in Tawang in Arunachal Pradesh as part of NDTV's reality program Jai Jawan.
 For Diwali that year, he visited Tata Memorial Centre to celebrate the festival with cancer patients and distribute gifts.
 During the COVID-19 pandemic in India in 2020, he contributed ₹1 crore to the PM CARES Fund and Maharashtra Chief Minister's Relief Fund and collaborated with the NGO GiveIndia on a fundraiser to provide ration kits to daily wage workers.
 Kaushal also donated ₹2.5 lakhs to the Cine and TV Artistes Association (CINTAA) to help artists who were financially effected by the second wave of the pandemic in 2021.